-If you have a Tier 4 student visa for degree level study
+If you have a Student visa for full-time degree level study

-Your Tier 4 visa sticker or your Biometric Residence Permit card should indicate that you have restricted work permission, for example:
+Your student visa sticker or your Biometric Residence Permit card should indicate that you have restricted work permission, for example:

 - Work limited 20 hrs p/w term time